UWPCE-PythonCert/PythonCertDevel220/_sources/index.rst.txt

 https://www.pce.uw.edu/certificates/python-programming

-This site can be thought of as the textbook for the first second class in the UW Python Certificate.
+This site is a self-grading workbook for the second course in the UW Python Certificate.
 It contains notes about the topics covered in the classes, programming exercises, supplemental materials about setting up a development environment, and assorted references about Python-related topics.

 .. toctree::
     :maxdepth: 1

     modules/index
-    references/index
-    quiz/index

 Example Code